 Create a new email address that is not specific to a particular user as the G Suite or Cloud Identity super admin account.
 This account should be further secured with multi-factor authentication, and could be used as an emergency recovery tool.

 After you have acquired a new organization, you designate one or more organization administrators.
 This role has a smaller set of permissions that are designed to manage your day to day organization operations.

-You should also create a private GCP administrator group in your G Suite or Cloud Identity super admin account.
+You should also create a private Google Cloud administrator group in your G Suite or Cloud Identity super admin account.
 Add your organization administrator users to this group, but not your super admin user.
 Grant this group the Organization Administrator Cloud IAM role or a limited subset of the role's permissions.

 We recommend keeping your super admin account separate from your organization administrator group.
 The super admin has irrevocable organization administrator privileges and can grant that role, but removing it can discourage using the super admin account for daily administration of your organization.

 For information about managing access control for your organization using Cloud Identity and Access Management policies, see Access Control for Organizations using IAM.